fluttermtl/flutter_chat_workshop/03_setup_layout/instructions.md

 ## Expanded and Flexible

 `Expanded` and `Flexible` are widgets that can be used to expand or shrink a widget to fill the available space.
-Those two widgets are used to fill the available space under `Flex` widget. `Expanded` will take the available space and `Flexible` will take the remaining space.
+Those two widgets are used to fill the available space under `Flex` widget.
+`Expanded` will take the available space and `Flexible` will take the remaining space.
 They both have the flex property to specify the flex repartition.

+Those widgets are used under Column or Row widgets.

 ```dart
 Expanded(